Budgeting 101 - Mindset Over Money...

 So, the key for me has been 'organisation'...

-Over the next week or so I will be going more into detail on what kind of organising I do to help with our budget, and how I do it; you can expect posts on menu planning, debt elimination and using the internet as a tool, freezer meals, simple savings, pinterest, seasonal shopping, cheap meals, and anything else that inspires me on this journey.
+Over the next week or so I will be going more into detail about what kind of organising I do to help with our budget, and how I do it; you can expect posts on menu planning, debt elimination and using the internet as a tool, freezer meals, simple savings, Pinterest, seasonal shopping, cheap meals, and anything else that inspires me on this journey.

 * Budgeting is TOO hard and takes too long